 QUALITY DECLARATION - SUMMARY

 In 1990 the Commonwealth and the states and territories formed an Inter-Governmental Agreement (IGA) regarding the establishment of the National Crime Statistics Unit (NCSU) as a National Common Police Service.
 The role of the NCSU is to initiate, coordinate and oversee the development and production of nationally consistent crime statistics.
-The NCSU first released data on victims of crime in May 1994, while Recorded Crime - Offenders data have been available since 2007-08.
+The NCSU first released data on victims of crime in May 1994, while Recorded Crime - Offenders data have been available since the 2007-08 reference period.
 This publication contains consistent data from the 2008-09 reference period onwards.

 The statistics contained in the publication are provided from administrative systems maintained by state and territory police.
 Data have been compiled according to national standards in order to maximise consistency between the states and territories.
-As such, the NCSU compiles, analyses, publishes and disseminates national recorded crime offenders statistics subject to the provisions in the Census and Statistics Act 1905 (Cth).
+The NCSU compiles, analyses, publishes and disseminates national offenders statistics subject to the provisions in the Census and Statistics Act 1905 (Cth).

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.